Trump’s new social media SPAC is soaring. Also, what is a SPAC?

 SPACs are essentially shell companies that allow groups of investors to raise money, list on a stock exchange, and then quickly take a private company public in a way that bypasses the rigorous process of a traditional IPO.

-SPACs are also known as “blank check companies” because they exist as pools of cash without an explicit investment target — until they find their corporate soul mate.
+SPACs are also known as “blank check companies” because they exist as pools of cash without an explicit investment target — until they find their corporate soul mates.

-Trump is pitching his new social network as an upstart rival to the Big Tech companies, granting him unfettered space to deliver his thoughts and build an alternative to “the liberal media consortium.”
+Trump is pitching his new social network as a nascent rival to the Big Tech companies that will grant him unfettered space to deliver his thoughts and build an alternative to “the liberal media consortium.”
 In addition to building out a social network, Trump Media & Technology Group plans to have a subscription streaming service spanning news, entertainment and podcasts.

-Digital World Acquisition Corp, the SPAC partnering with Trump, sees in the former president a massive following, and plans to expand the company to provide “world class leading technology services” with “strong and secure social networks and diverse media offerings.”
+Digital World Acquisition Corp., the SPAC partnering with Trump, sees in the former president a massive following, and plans to expand the company to provide “world class leading technology services” with “strong and secure social networks and diverse media offerings.”

 It already is posting staggering gains.
 Last week, before the Trump venture was announced, DWAC was trading around $10 a share.
-On Thursday, they shot up to $40.
-By Friday afternoon, they were above $109 — a 1,000 percent climb in just a few days.
+On Thursday, it shot up to $40.
+By Friday afternoon, it was above $109 — a 1,000 percent climb in just a few days.

-Digital World SPAC is “outpacing gains previously seen across the SPAC universe, likely fueled by retail investors driven by Trump’s large following and notoriety,” said Nicole Tanenbaum of Chequers Financial Management.
-But, she noted, other SPACs that sailed in price after merger announcements often see shares fall later, “bringing potential losses to individual investors while the sponsors and early investors have still cleaned up nicely as a result of the SPAC structure.”
+Digital World SPAC is “outpacing gains previously seen across the SPAC universe, likely fueled by retail investors driven by Trump’s large following and notoriety,” said investment strategist Nicole Tanenbaum of Chequers Financial Management.
+But, she noted, other SPACs that soared in price after merger announcements often saw their shares fall later, “bringing potential losses to individual investors while the sponsors and early investors have still cleaned up nicely as a result of the SPAC structure.”

-The deal could also fit a familiar Trump business model: lending his name and reputation to other people’s businesses, generating revenue for himself with little work or overhead.
+The deal also could fit a familiar Trump business model: lending his name and reputation to other people’s businesses, generating revenue for himself with little work or overhead.

-While the Trump Organization faces an array of challenges — including mounting losses at some businesses and an indictment of its chief financial officer — the social media venture would allow Trump to make a run at the tech sector without much risk.
+Although the Trump Organization faces an array of challenges — including mounting losses at some businesses and a criminal indictment of its chief financial officer — the social media venture would allow Trump to make a run at the tech sector without much risk.

 “There’s nothing surprising.
 The only surprising thing would be if he actually put his own money into it.
 He’s always an other-people’s-money people guy,” Gwenda Blair, who wrote a biography of Trump, his father and his grandfather, told The Washington Post.
-If the SPAC venture doesn’t require Trump to invest money, she said: “What’s the downside.
+If the SPAC venture doesn’t require Trump to invest money, she said, “what’s the downside?
 It’s all upside.”

-The former president previously ran a publicly traded company, Trump Entertainment Resorts, which included many of his Atlantic City casinos.
+The former president previously ran a publicly traded company, Trump Entertainment Resorts, which included his Atlantic City casinos.
 It operated for roughly two decades starting in 1995, but for Trump’s investors, it was a disaster: The company lost more than $1 billion, its stock price nosedived, and it filed for bankruptcy three times, in 2004, 2009 and 2014.
 Trump himself made out well, however.
 The company paid him more than $44 million in salary, bonuses and other compensation.

 “Avoiding being responsible, in any ultimate sense, is a constant in his strategy,” Michael D’Antonio, a Trump biographer, told The Post.